defujihara/python_public/projects/README.md

 3- Use the webclient or another database client like dbeaver to connect to snowflake

 ### Using the starter project_tableau_viz
 4- In project_tableau_viz folder contains the Tableau workbook used to provide the analysis.
-However if needed i published in tableau public https://public.tableau.com/app/profile/david.fujihara/viz/DataChallengeOverallAnalysis/Analysis?publish=yes
+However, if needed, i added the workbook in tableau public https://public.tableau.com/app/profile/david.fujihara/viz/DataChallengeOverallAnalysis/Analysis?publish=yes